How To Make Fireclay – Low Cost Recipes

 I have not tested these:

-“A high-quality material can be made using a three-part mix of kaolin, silica, and ball clay, it can support 25% grog without problem and fires white and very refractory”.
+“A high-quality refractory material can be made using a three-part mix of kaolin, silica, and ball clay.
+It can support 25% grog without problem and fires white and very refractory”.
 This source says: https://digitalfire.com/glossary/fireclay

 Raku clay

-Raku clay needs to be refractory, though it only needs shock resistance one time:
+Raku clay needs to be refractory, though it only needs shock resistance once:

 Refractory clay: